aashka-trivedi/regularization-for-image-classification/README.md

 ### Adaptive Gradient Clipping Performance
 1. The performance of AGC is underwhelming.
 We get a lower accuracy and higher training time as compared to when we use batch normalization.

-2. It should be noted that using AGC gives comparable performance as when there is no batch normalization.
+2. It should be noted that when we do not use any dropout, the performance of AGC is comparable to the cases when batch normalization is used.
+This suggests that maybe AGC should be used without dropout, and perhaps with other regularization techniques for better performance.

 This study conlcudes that AGC may not be a potent replacement for batch normalization in the application of image classification.

 ### Data Augmentation
 1. Our final resnet50 model with batch_norm=2, dropout=2, dropout_prob=0.2, batch_size=256 gave us a 77% accuracy (much better than the 69% accuracy we achieved wothout using any regularization techniques).

 2. To improve the accuracy, we used Image Transformation techniques and brought up the accuracy to 83% with the above combination of parameters.
 Using different dropout probabilities in each layer resulted in a slightly better performance of about 85%.

-3. We also tested the use of Cutout Regularization, but thus gave us a 78% accuracy, which is comparable to our model without data augmentation.
+3. We also tested the use of Cutout Regularization, but this gave us a 78% accuracy, which is comparable to our model without data augmentation.

+This study concludes that the best model for image classification on CIFAR10 is a Resnet-50 with 2 batch normalization layers and 3 dropout layers with assymmetric probabilities of 0.1, 0.2, 0.3.
+Moreover, data augmentations using image tranformations vastly improves the accuracy.